-Name: Valerie Holmes
+Name:

-Title: Senior Procurement Officer Organization: Natural Resources Canada
+Title:

-Address: 615 Booth Street, Ottawa, Ontario, K1A 0E9
+Organization:

-Telephone: (613) 943-3580 Facsimile: (613) 947-5477
+Address:

-E-mail address: valerie.holmes@nrcan.gc.ca
+Telephone: - Facsimile: - E-mail address:

 The Contracting Authority is responsible for the management of the Contract and any changes to the Contract must be authorized in writing by the Contracting Authority.
 The Contractor must not perform work in excess of or outside the scope of the Contract based on verbal or written requests or instructions from anybody other than the Contracting Authority.